 The CDB is implemented as a representational state transfer (REST) service.
 Communication is performed by standard HTTP using XML and JSON data.
-The CDB is by design agnostic to the contents of the payloads and only identifies them by name and revision a checksum of the full content.
+The CDB is by design agnostic to the contents of the payloads and only identifies them by name and revision number.
+The integrity of all payloads is verified using a checksum of the full content.
 Clients can query the CDB to obtain all payloads valid for a given run in a given global tag.